Direct Policy Optimization using Deterministic Sampling and Collocation: Introduction

 \section{Introduction}

-Trajectory optimization (TO) is a powerful tool for solving deterministic optimal control problems in which accurate models of the system and its environment are available.
-However, when noise, disturbances, or unmodeled dynamics are significant, a stochastic optimal control approach, in which a feedback policy is optimized directly, can often produce more robust performance~\cite{bertsekas2004stochastic}.
+\IEEEPARstart{T}{rajectory} optimization (TO) is a powerful tool for solving deterministic optimal-control problems in which accurate models of the system and its environment are available.
+However, when disturbances or unmodeled dynamics are significant, a stochastic optimal-control approach, in which a feedback policy is optimized directly, can often produce more robust performance~\cite{bertsekas2004stochastic}.

-Unfortunately, general solution methods for solving stochastic optimal control problems suffer from the curse of dimensionality and are only applicable to low-dimensional systems in practice.
-To scale to many interesting robotic systems, approximations must be made: Typically, these include simplifying or linearizing dynamics, approximating value functions or policies with polynomials or neural networks, or approximating distributions with Gaussians or Monte Carlo sampling.
+Unfortunately, general solution methods for solving stochastic optimal-control problems suffer from the curse of dimensionality and are only applicable to low-dimensional systems in practice.
+To scale to many interesting robotic systems, approximations must be made.
+Typically, these include simplifying or linearizing dynamics, approximating value functions or policies with polynomials or neural networks, or approximating distributions with Gaussians or Monte Carlo sampling.

-We present Direct Policy Optimization (DPO), a computationally tractable algorithm for finding approximate solutions to stochastic optimal control problems that jointly optimizes a small number of sample trajectories and a stabilizing feedback policy.
-This new algorithm combines several key ideas: \begin{itemize} \item Deterministic sampling of trajectories and approximation of expectations using the unscented transform. \item Direct collocation for implicitly enforcing dynamics along trajectories without performing rollouts. \item Joint optimization of parameterized feedback policies along with trajectories. \item Use of large-scale constrained nonlinear programming solvers based on quasi-Newton methods for fast and robust convergence. \end{itemize} In contrast to many reinforcement learning techniques, DPO is able to easily enforce constraints like torque limits and obstacle avoidance, makes extensive use of analytical models and their derivatives, and is extremely sample efficient.
+We present Direct Policy Optimization (DPO), a computationally tractable algorithm for finding approximate solutions to stochastic optimal-control problems that jointly optimizes a small number of trajectories and a policy.
+This algorithm combines several key ideas:

+\begin{itemize} \item Joint optimization of parameterized policies along with trajectories. \item Deterministic sampling of trajectories and approximation of expectations using the unscented transform. \item Direct collocation for enforcing dynamics along trajectories without performing rollouts. \item Use of large-scale constrained nonlinear programming solvers based on quasi-Newton methods for fast and robust convergence. \end{itemize}

+In contrast to many other approaches, DPO is able to easily enforce constraints like torque limits and obstacle avoidance, makes extensive use of analytical models and their derivatives, and is extremely sample efficient.